ethaccount/sendop/README.md

 A TypeScript library for ERC-4337 account abstraction, making smart contract wallets simple and accessible.

+For usage examples of this library, see [Smart Account Manager](https://github.com/ethaccount/SAManager), an open web wallet built on ERC-4337.

 ## Features

 - **Multiple Account Types**: Support for Kernel, Nexus, Safe7579, and Simple7702 accounts